- Research guides

 If you want to do research on topics on international law, the library is here for you.
 Visit our state of the art reading room and enjoy our facilities and services.
 The Library’s reading room is situated in the new wing of the Peace Palace and is open on weekdays.

 The Peace Palace Library reading room is open when the library is open, i.e. on Mondays from 1-5 PM, and on Tuesdays, Wednesdays, Thursdays and Fridays from 10-5PM.
-The library is closed in the weekend.
+The library is closed during the weekend.
 Visitors need a valid ID.

 We are proud to present a virtual tour of our Library, the ‘next best experience’ in addition to a visit to our physical building.
 This comprehensive virtual tour allows you to take a virtual, self-guided, room-by-room tour through our Library by using a desktop computer or a mobile device.
 Information about the reading room and the inventory is included in the tour.